bbenchoff/bbenchoff.github.io/pages/LinuxDevice.md

 ![Silicone Membrane Keyboard](/images/Linux/Doom.png)

 What can a $15 Linux computer do?
 First off, yes, [it can run Doom](https://www.chocolate-doom.org/wiki/index.php/Chocolate_Doom).
 Chocolate Doom is actually a default package in Buildroot, which is awesome.

+Instead of me telling you what this device can do, instead let me ask what _you_ can do with command line Linux, a keyboard, and a USB port.
+Do you want software defined radio?
+Sure thing, there's a package for that.
+Do you want this thing to be a crypto wallet?
+No problem, in fact you can display your expensive monkeys on the screen.
+Want to compile your own code on this thing?
+Go ahead.
+There's even a few GPIOs left open and broken out, have fun with that.
+There's one SPI and a few I2Cs that aren't connected to anything.

+This is, in short, a device that can do anything.
+It's just really small and really, really cheap.

+One thing I'm not even going to attempt is a GUI.
+You're stuck with command line unless someone hacks something else in.

 ## In Closing, or, A Hammer for the Mind